With the Australia fires, is it safe to travel there now?

 Victoria is currently under a state of disaster and NSW has declared a state of emergency -- both granting extraordinary powers and additional government resources to battle the fires.

-Sydney itself is presently safe from the fires, as is Melbourne, though the coastal regions between these two cities has been hit hard -- particularly the South Coast, which stretches south from Sydney to the Victoria border.
+Sydney itself is presently safe from the fires, as is Melbourne, though the coastal regions between these two cities have been hit hard -- particularly the South Coast, which stretches south from Sydney to the Victoria border.
 Authorities in early January dubbed this a "Tourist Leave Zone," advising travelers to evacuate.

 Air quality is also a concern, so travelers heading to destinations with poor conditions may want to consider wearing P2 rated masks, which can filter out the hazardous microscopic PM2.5 particles produced by bushfire smoke.